TransVault/documentation/onboard/configuration.md

 In this tab you can configure the required settings for any TransVault Migration server along with the scheduled jobs that relate to it.
 These jobs can be run at any time from the scheduled jobs window.

-**Environment name -** This is a memorable label / name that you can apply that helps you to distinguish the environment being referenced.
+**Environment name -** This will be a memorable label / name that helps you to distinguish the environment being referenced.

 **SQL Server -** This should be set to the SQL Server that hosts the TransVault database.